noubre/seekdeep/README.md

 - **Collaborative and individual chat modes** for flexible peer interactions
 - Display of "thinking" content from LLMs that expose it
 - Built with Pear Runtime for cross-platform desktop support
-- Keyboard shortcuts for improved productivity (Ctrl/Cmd + Enter to submit) (Not tested)
+- Keyboard shortcuts for improved productivity (Ctrl/Cmd + Enter to submit)
 - Supports multiple concurrent peers in both collaborative and individual modes
+- Robust mode management to maintain consistent experience across peers